How often should you get a raise? (full guide)

 Work hard and request performance discussions with your manager often – on a monthly basis, this will help you stay on the right development path to make your steps upward.

 Should you ask for a raise every year?

 While asking for a raise every year is not limited, the opportunities a certain role can give you are.
-You should consider a change in direction of growth – enquire about horizontal or vertical career paths within the company, or even research your options to apply in other companies.
+You should consider a change in direction of growth – enquire about horizontal or vertical career paths within the company, or even research your options to apply to other companies.

-The employer should also be prepared with calculations of the costs of replacing a senior, profitable employee with lots of experience and the costs of searching, recruiting and training a new member.
+The employer should also be prepared with calculations of the costs of replacing a senior, profitable employee with lots of experience and the costs of searching, recruiting, and training a new member.

 Are employers required to give raises?